Bryan M. Ferguson: Music videos

-On 2 December 2021 a video directed by Ferguson was released for Ross From Friends' single "Love Divide".
-The music video was released by Flying Lotus' label Brainfeeder and depicts a business man looking for his face inside an office building where everyone's head is on backwards.
+On 2 December 2021 a video directed by Ferguson was released for Ross from Friends' single "Love Divide".
+The music video was released by Flying Lotus' label Brainfeeder and depicts a business man looking for his face inside an office building where everyone's head is on backward.

 On 8 December 2021 Ferguson's dramatic video for Alice Glass' "Fair Game" was premiered via Rolling Stone.
 The video depicts a young woman in a leather straitjacket breaking free of chains while being tormented by a ghostly Alice Glass.
 The track is written from the perspective of Glass' abuser based on her experiences while in the band Crystal Castles.
 He would collaborate again with Alice Glass on the gory music video for "Love Is Violence".
 The early 2000's inspired video depicts two teenagers who sensually pull out each other's entrails.

 On 1 September 2022 The Soft Moon released the single "Monster" accompanied with a provocative music video directed by Ferguson.
 The body-horror infused video depicts a man slowly transforming into a monstrous form.

-On October 21, 2022, a "vampiric" music video for Garbage single, "Witness to Your Love" directed by Ferguson was teased.
-The video premiered on October 28, the day of Anthology release.
+On 21 October 2022, a "vampiric" music video for Garbage single, "Witness to Your Love" directed by Ferguson was teased.
+The video premiered on 28 October, the day of Anthology release.

+On 10 November 2022, Låpsley released her single "Hotel Corridors" with a video directed by Ferguson.
+The video was shot in the Grand Central Hotel in Glasgow while it was vacant during the COVID-19 lockdowns.

+On 11 June 2024, Ferguson's monochromatic music video for Molchat Doma's single "Son" was premiered by Sacred Bones Records.

+On 27 August 2024, Ferguson's glitch music video for Machine Girl's single "Until I Die" premiered.

+On 10 September 2024, Ferguson's music video for TR/ST's single "Performance" premiered by Dais Records.

 Short films

-In 2015 Ferguson won The Skinny Short Film Award for his no-budget Florida set film “Caustic Gulp”.
-He would gain notoriety within the Scottish short film circuit in 2016 with his follow up film, “Flamingo”.
+In 2015 Ferguson won The Skinny Short Film Award for his no-budget Florida set film "Caustic Gulp".
+He would gain notoriety within the Scottish short film circuit in 2016 with his follow up film, "Flamingo".
 The mid-length film depicts two strangers and their fetish for self-amputation.
 The film caused multiple viewers to faint at the Centre for Contemporary Arts in Glasgow during its premiere at the Glasgow Short Film Festival.